misoft-pro/demo-spring-azure-ad-integration/README.md

 # Spring Boot Web MVC with Microsoft Azure Active Directory Integration

-This repository demonstrates how to build a Spring Boot Web MVC application that provides API endpoints integrated with Microsoft Azure Active Directory (AAD) for managing organizational identities.
-The application implements the "Resource Owner Password Credentials (ROPC) Authentication" scheme in Active Directory, leveraging Microsoft Graph APIs.
+This repository demonstrates how to build a Spring Boot Web MVC application that provides API endpoints integrated with **Microsoft Azure Active Directory** (AAD) for managing organizational identities.
+The application implements the "**Resource Owner Password Credentials** (ROPC) Authentication" scheme in Active Directory, leveraging **Microsoft Graph APIs**.
 This scheme is suitable for scenarios where a custom registration and authentication process with a tailored UI/UX is a business requirement for your organization.

 ## Features